Sexual Exploitation of a Minor

-The only defense under the law to this charge is that you took steps to make sure of the person’s real age before you took, sent or invited the taking of sexually explicit photos, videos or a live performance.
-In order to prevail with this defense the person must prove that at the time of the events they asked for and saw a driver’s license, marriage certificate, birth certificate or governmental or student identification.
-The person cannot rely solely on the oral representations of the person or the apparent age of the person, and must ask for identification.
-It isn’t easy or even possible to check someone’s driver’s license over the internet.
-The fact is you have to rely on the person’s oral allegations or apparent age when chatting on the internet or even while text messaging.The Definition of Sexually Explicit Conduct — What is Prohibited?
+There are very limited defenses to this charge if the person involved turns out to be a minor, even if you did not realize that person was a minor.
+The only defense under the law to this charge is that you took steps to make sure of the person’s real age before you took, sent, or invited the taking of sexually explicit photos, videos, or a live performance.
+In order to prevail with this defense, the person must prove that at the time of the events they asked for and saw a driver’s license, marriage certificate, birth certificate or governmental or student identification.
+The person cannot rely solely on the oral representations of the person or the apparent age of the person and must ask for identification.
+It isn’t easy or even possible to check someone’s driver’s license over the internet, but that is what the law requires to prove this defense.
+The fact is you have to rely on the person’s oral allegations or apparent age when chatting on the internet or even while text messaging.The Definition of Sexually Explicit Conduct — What Is Prohibited?

 The fact is that the law defines a very broad range of images as sexually explicit, and almost any photos or videos of a nude child could meet the definition.
 The definition includes: